soltanisgeo/Website/content/authors/admin/_index.md

 My current research is focused on 3D modeling of sedimentary basins and their impact on seismic risk assessment.<br />
 My [PhD](https://www.theses.fr/s212521) is divided into 2 main categories:<br />
 **1 -** Construct the experimental 3D velocity model of the Tehran sedimentary basin by combining extensive geophysical , geotechnical and geological data.<br />
-**2 -** Using this 3D velocity model for seismic strong ground motion simulations by [EFISPEC3D](http://efispec.free.fr/) (DeMartin et al., 2013),  a free and open source spectral-element method (SEM) code that solves the three-dimensional wave equations.<br />
+**2 -** Using this 3D velocity model for seismic strong ground motion simulations by [EFISPEC3D](http://efispec.free.fr/) (DeMartin et al., 2013),  a free and open source spectral-element method code that solves the three-dimensional wave equations.<br />

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resume{{< /staticref >}}.